kravietz/ansible-ipsec/README.md

 ## Firewall

+These ports should be only opened to the other IPSec peers, there's no need to open them publicly.

+### IKE mode
-For IPSec to work the following ports and protocols must be opened:
+In `ipsec_mode: ike` the following port and protocol needs to be allowed on firewall:

 * `500/udp` IKE (`iptables -A INPUT -p udp --dport 500 -j ACCEPT`)
 * `esp` the ESP protocol (`iptables -A INPUT -p esp -j ACCEPT`)

-These ports should be only opened to the other IPSec peers, there's no need to open them publicly.
+### Setkey mode

+In `ipsec_mode: setkey` there's no need to open IKE so only `esp` protocol needs to be available:

+* `esp` the ESP protocol (`iptables -A INPUT -p esp -j ACCEPT`)

 ## Configuration